 Cancel Auto Pilot & Grab the Controls

 Without realizing it, some long-time fleet managers get settled intotheir positions and get too comfortable.
 They coast along repeating what’sworked in the past.
 The result?

-complacent.
+They getcomplacent.
 At worst, they stagnate.
 Are you too comfortable in your position?

 As Malcolm Kushner, a humorist said, “People who are resting ontheir laurels are wearing them on the wrong end.”

 Let me know what you think.